jhrcook/jhrcook-website/content/hobbies/backpacking/index.md

 I specifically recall leaving on the third day with a feeling of incredible mental clarity – the noise and background hum that had me feeling "congested" had finally been cleared.
 I was hooked.

-Since then, I have gone on a few more trips to the White Mountains and done some simple camping at the local [Wompatuck State Park](https://www.mass.gov/locations/wompatuck-state-park).
+Since then, I have gone on a few more trips to the [White Mountains](https://en.wikipedia.org/wiki/White_Mountains_(New_England)) and done some simple camping at the local [Wompatuck State Park](https://www.mass.gov/locations/wompatuck-state-park).
 When I visit my parents in Phoenix, AZ, I often will spend a few nights in the nearby [Tonto National Forest](https://www.fs.usda.gov/tonto/) and I have plans to explore the other nearby public lands.
 More than anything, I have developed a better appreciation for just being outside for extended periods of time.
 Going on longer hikes, longer runs, staying out fishing for the entire afternoon, etc.

-Below are some photos from my backpacking trips followed by a list of my favorite pieces of gear for those interested.
+Below are some photos from my backpacking trips followed by a collection of backpacking-related blog posts and  a list of my favorite pieces of gear for those interested.

 {{< gallery >}}
   <img src="gallery/IMG_7361.jpeg" class="grid-w33" />